perrystreetsoftware/clientside_aws/README.md

 # Installation

-There are two parts to installation: including the `clientside_aws` gem in your application, and running a docker container that mocks the AWS services.
+There are two parts to installation: running a docker container that mocks the AWS services, and including the `clientside_aws` gem in your application.

 ## Container configuration